rocky-linux/documentation/docs/guides/automation/olivetin.md

 ## Conclusion

-OliveTin is a pretty great way to run everything from a bash commands to some fairly complex operations with scripts.
-Remember, that everything runs as root by default, unless you use su/sudo in your shell commands to change the user for that particular command.
+OliveTin is a pretty great way to run everything from bash commands to some fairly complex operations with scripts.
+Remember that everything runs as root by default, unless you use su/sudo in your shell commands to change the user for that particular command.

 As such, you should be careful how you set this whole thing up, especially if you plan to give access to (for example) your family, to control home servers and appliances, and so on.